minuscholastica/Minune/app/_posts/building-this-website.md

 That said, this is me getting pretty excited to write more, and stack it in this new blog.

 ```
-Briefly on the name of the blog:
+Briefly on the name of the blog, if anyone's interested:

 Minu is obviously my name, Minune (미누네) in Korean is Minu's place.